Gurobi/gurobipy-pandas/README.md

 For questions related to using gurobipy-pandas please use the [Gurobi Community Forum](https://support.gurobi.com/hc/en-us/community/topics/10373864542609-GitHub-Projects>).

-For reporting bugs, issues and feature requests please [open an issue](https://github.com/Gurobi/gurobipy-pandas/issues).
+For reporting bugs, issues and feature requests, specific to `gurobipy-pandas`, please [open an issue](https://github.com/Gurobi/gurobipy-pandas/issues).

 If you encounter issues with Gurobi or `gurobipy` please contact [Gurobi Support](https://support.gurobi.com/hc/en-us).